 - Unsalted Butter – You could also use canola oil, sunflower oil, or melted coconut oil.

 - Buttermilk – You can also use other types of milk, but may need to adjust with additional flour (or less milk).
 With different types of milk, the pancakes will not be as fluffy and will take longer to get golden brown.
+If you don’t have buttermilk on hand, try making homemade buttermilk.

 - Large Eggs – You need two for this recipe.